Applying for Financial Aid

 Step 5 – Award Notification & Additional Applications

-After your FAFSA is processed and all required information has been reviewed, you will receive notification of your federal and state financial aid awards.
+After your FAFSA is processed and all required information has been reviewed, you will receive notification of how to view your federal and state financial aid awards by email.
 Any grants that you are eligible for will be credited towards your tuition charges.
 However, not every student will qualify for a Pell grant or be eligible for a state grant large enough to meet your educational costs.

 Student loans are available to students who need additional funds to meet educational costs.
-To apply for a student loan, you must complete a Federal Stafford Loan Request Form, which can be obtained from any campus Student Success Center or the Reynolds Office of Financial Aid.
-First time loan borrowers at Reynolds will also need to complete a Loan Entrance Counseling session and complete a Master Promissory Note, as required by the Department of Education.
-Information regarding the Loan Entrance Counseling and the Master Promissory Note are located on the back of the Loan Request Form.
+To apply for a student loan, you must complete a Federal Stafford Loan Request Form, which can be obtained online, from any campus Advising Services office or the Reynolds Office of Financial Aid.
+For specific instructions, please see Student Loans.